-Pipe B can connect to either Transcoder B or Transcoder EDP, but not both simultaneously.
+Pipe B can connect to either Transcoder B or Transcoder EDP, but not more than one simultaneously.

-Pipe C can connect to either Transcoder C or Transcoder EDP, but not both simultaneously.
+Pipe C can connect to either Transcoder C or Transcoder EDP, but not more than one simultaneously.

 Transcoder A is tied to Pipe A.